 uint8_t TWI_ReadStatusCode(TWI_t* twi)

-error type.
+Returns the last TWI status code.
+Can be used when the error flag is 1.
 The TWI status codes are defined in the header file.

 Reset TWI interface